jakeneenan/homework_repo/README.md

 * [Homework 5](homework_5) - Sorting, filtering, and visualizating data using pandas DataFrames.
 * [Homework 6](homework_6) - More intensive work with DataFrames and some exploratory data viz.
-* [Homework 7](homework_7) - Reinforcing concepts from the previous assignments, plus downloading data with beautifulSoup before cleaning and compiling it.
+* [Homework 7](homework_7) - Reinforcing concepts from the previous assignments, plus downloading data before cleaning and compiling it with Beautiful Soup.

 ## Contact